FrostyX/infra-docs/docs/sysadmin-guide/sops/status-fedora.rst

 up to date with the current status of the services ran by Fedora Infrastructure.

-This page is hosted at an OpenShift instance.
+This page is hosted at AWS.
-The upstream repository is fedora-status on FedoraHosted.org.
+The upstream repository is fedora-status on Pagure.io.

 Contact Information
 ===================